morningconsult/go-elasticsearch-alerts/README.md

 ### `outputs` parameter

 The `outputs` parameter of the rule file specifies where the results of the queries should be written.
 Each rule file should have at least one output.
-Currently, two outputs are supported: [Slack](#slack-output-configuration-parameters) and [File](#file-output-configuration-parameters).
+Currently, three output types are supported: [Slack](#slack-output-configuration-parameters), [File](#file-output-configuration-parameters), and [Email](#email-output-configuration-parameters).
 The exact structure of this field will depend on the output type.

 * `type` (string: `""`) - The type of output.
-Currently, only `slack` and `file` are supported.
+Currently, only `slack`, `file`, and `email` are supported.
 This field is always required.
 * `config` (JSON object: `<nil>`) - The configuration parameters of the output type.
 The parameters required in this section are specific to the output type.
 This field is always required.

 #### Slack Output Configuration Parameters